Drug updated on 9/4/2024

 ---|---|---|

-Experimental and approved treatments for skin photosensitivity in individuals with erythropoietic protoporphyria or X-linked protoporphyria: a systematic review. | 2023 | Biomedicine & Pharmacotherapy |
+Experimental and approved treatments for skin photosensitivity in individuals with erythropoietic protoporphyria or X-linked protoporphyria: A systematic review | 2023 | Biomedicine & Pharmacotherapy |